Jibarito: Related sandwiches

 Other Latin American sandwiches served on fried plantains predate the jibarito.
-They include a Venezuelan cuisine specialty called a patacones and a 1991 invention by Jorge Muñoz and Coquí Feliciano served at their restaurant, Plátano Loco, in Aguada, Puerto Rico.
+They include a Venezuelan specialty called a patacones and a 1991 invention by Jorge Muñoz and Coquí Feliciano served at their restaurant, Plátano Loco, in Aguada, Puerto Rico.

 Reception

 The Daily Meal included the jibarito in their article "12 Life-Changing Sandwiches You've Never Heard Of".
-Time Out called the jibarito an "ingenious creation", while National Geographic listed it as one of Chicago’s most iconic dishes.
+Time Out called the jibarito an "ingenious creation", while National Geographic listed it as one of Chicago's most iconic dishes.